Protecting Our Youth with Mandatory Training

 Effective Feb 1, 2018 (even if you have completed the older version recently)

-Over the past two years, we have worked with experts in the field of child abuse, child sexual abuse and maltreatment to develop new training and resources that will further strengthen our ability to protect youth.
+Over the past two years, Boy Scouts of America has worked with experts in the field of child abuse, child sexual abuse and maltreatment to develop new training and resources that will further strengthen our ability to protect youth.
 These changes include:

 - Expanded youth protection content across all our communications channels will inform and engage our volunteers and parents.